makerdao/mips/MIP30/mip30.md

 ## Paragraph summary

-TODO: FLESH OUT HERE.

 COMP farming offers an attractive yield on USDC with very little risk, and the ability to receive additional leverage from a CDP is likely to present an attractive opportunity for a yield-seeking investor, so this collateral type could be expected to produce very high dai issuance, while generating significantly higher fees for MakerDAO than what is currently collected on MakerDAO's significant stablecoin exposure.
+We propose a new USDC based collateral adapter that performs COMP farming on behalf of depositors.

 ## Component summary